guillaume-chervet/MLOpsPython/documentation/workshop_cloud_nord.md

 https://github.com/users/guillaume-chervet/projects/1/views/1?layout=board

-1. Choose a clean code card in the bord
+1. Choose a clean code card on the bord
 2. Configure Pycharm to be able to debug existing Tests which are not very clean
 3. Create a git branch with a specific unique name

 ```sh
 # Adapt the branch name
 git checkout -b refactor/my_custom_branch_name